For many older adults, the golden years are a time to explore interests while enjoying family and friends—just at a slower pace.

 If you or a loved one is advancing in age, you might be concerned about falls.
 Simple movements are more challenging in this phase of life.
 Some people fear they won’t bounce back quickly after taking a tumble.

-In recognition of Falls Prevention Awareness Day, we’re sharing how you can make your home safer and prevent falls.
+In recognition of Patient Safety Awareness Week, we’re sharing how you can make your home safer and prevent falls.

 Simple lifestyle changes can reduce your risk of falling.